Libman-Sacks Endocarditis

 Postmortem studies describe mulberrylike clusters of verrucae on the ventricular surface of the posterior mitral leaflet, often with adherence of the mitral leaflet and chordae to the mural endocardium.
 The lesions typically consist of accumulations of immune complexes and mononuclear cells.
 The condition is not always recognized on echocardiographic images.
 With the introduction of steroid therapy for systemic lupus erythematosus, improved longevity of patients appears to have changed the spectrum of valvular disease.

-Valvular abnormalities occur as masses (classic Libman-Sacks vegetations; see the image below), diffuse leaflet thickening, valvular regurgitation, and, infrequently, stenosis.
-Valvular regurgitation is noted most commonly in patients with leaflet thickening, which is thought to represent the chronic healed phase of disease.
-The left-sided valves are involved most often.
+Valvular abnormalities occur as masses (classic Libman-Sacks vegetations; see the image below), diffuse leaflet thickening, valvular regurgitation and, infrequently, stenosis.
+Valvular regurgitation is more common than stenosis and is noted mostly in patients with leaflet thickening, which is thought to represent the chronic healed phase of the disease.
+The left-sided valves are involved most often, with a higher preference for the mitral valve followed by the aortic valve.[4, 5, 6]

 Lesions similar to those described by Libman and Sacks also occur in association with primary or secondary antiphospholipid syndrome.[7]
 However, the role of antiphospholipid antibodies in the pathogenesis of Libman-Sacks endocarditis is disputed.
 Malignancy and hypercoagulable states are also associated with the formation of verrucous endocarditis.